 What Symptoms Should Parents Look for?

-Signs and symptoms of delirium usually begin over a few hours or a few days.
+Signs and symptoms of delirium can start suddenly over a few hours or more gradually over a few days.
 They often come and go throughout the day.
 There may be periods of no symptoms.
+The symptoms may get better or worse.
+Symptoms can last for hours or weeks.

-Symptoms for children tend to be worse after dark, when things look less familiar.
+Symptoms for children tend to be worse beginning in the late afternoon through the nighttime.
+Often delirium interferes with sleep.
 Primary signs of delirium include:

 - Being easily distracted by unimportant things.